heatblayze/CustomProjectSettings/README.md

 ## Want custom inspector control?
 All CustomSettings will have a default inspector that enables saving & undo functionality

-If you'd like to create your own, [CustomSettingsEditor.cs](/Assets/CustomProjectSettings/Scripts/Editor/CustomSettingsEditor.cs) has some good commentation.
+If you'd like to create your own, [CustomSettingsEditor.cs](/Assets/CustomProjectSettings/Scripts/Editor/CustomSettingsEditor.cs) has some good documentation.

 You mostly just need to call `MySettingsReference.Save()` when you've made changes.